BlackOps99/Technical-Assessment/README.md

-# ASTAR Full Stack Developer Technical Assessment
+# ASTAR Back-end Developer Technical Assessment

 ## Project Overview

-Congratulations on being shortlisted for the Full Stack Developer role at ASTAR!
+Congratulations on being shortlisted for the Back-end role at ASTAR!
 This technical assessment is designed to evaluate your skills in database design, user authentication, API integration, and Laravel API development.

 ## Table of Contents